ricklyon/texenv/README.md

 Full example:
 [examples/macro_example/macro_example.tex](examples/macro_example/macro_example.tex)

-The `run` command invokes the preprocessor, and then calls `pdflatex` on the post-processed `.tex` file.
-The synctex file is modified after running `pdflatex` so the intermediate file is transparent to synctex.

 ## Slideshows

 `texenv` provides a simple way to generate PDF slideshow presentations directly from Python.
-Matplotlib figures, images, and LaTeX code (as strings in Python) can be assembled together into a slide using the `Presentation` class:
+Matplotlib figures, images, and LaTeX code can be assembled together into a slide using the `Presentation` class:

 ```python
 from texenv import Presentation, datatable